FIRM

 Firm

-is a member of Canadian, United States and international societies for criminal,
+member of Canadian, United States and international societies for criminal,

 family and trial lawyers.